How to cite this paper

 subsection.
 In other cases, transcoding within a block only need be applied for

-non-ASCII bytes, which are conveniently identified by iterating through the bit 0 stream
+non-ASCII bytes, which are conveniently identified by iterating through the bit 0

 using bit scan operations.

 As just mentioned, UTF-8 to UTF-16 transcoding involves marking all but the last

 bytes of multi-byte UTF-8 sequences as positions for deletion.
 For example, the two

 three-byte UTF-8 sequences

 UTF-16 representation must be compressed down to the two code units

 597D.
 In the bit parallel representation, this corresponds to a